Hibou57/PostiATS-Utilities/doc/syntax-guide.md

         val v = f()

-The `cloref` effect allows closure, this is how ATS2 dynamic lambda works.
+The “cloXXX” familly of effects, like `cloref` is an example, allows closure, this is how ATS2 dynamic lambda works.

 Example: